rks101/eglinux/README.md

 **Tip**:
 On Ubuntu, you can live without a root password and manage most things using sudo.
 Instead of sharing the root password with every user (in the lab or office) for admin tasks such as installations and running privileged utilities, sudo is a better alternative.

 ** Always ask man => man passwd, man shadow, man sudo, man sudoers, man su, man crypt before making changes**

-Double-check as a root for any recursive operation.
+As a root user, double-check for any recursive operation.
 This behavior can vary across Linux distributions and versions over the years.

 Related posts: